Uni-Tübingen

 Financial issues

-Students with EU nationality can apply for financial support by the state of Germany (BAföG) if their parents' income is not sufficient to finance their studies.
+Students with EU nationality or refugee status can apply for financial support by the state of Germany (BAföG) if their parents' income is not sufficient to finance their studies.
 Half of the support is provided as a grant and the other half as an interest-free loan which you can repay after the end of your studies.
 In exceptional cases, parent-independent support is also possible.

 You can find more detailed information on BAföG funding, the funding guidelines and the application procedure as well as the responsible contact persons on the website of the Studierendenwerk Tübingen-Hohenheim.
+(Please note that due to administrative issues, BAföG payments were often delayed last year, and we cannot guarantee that this won't happen again.
+Therefore, it might be a good idea to prepare yourself to finance a couple of months from other sources to bridge the gap.)

 Information on other financing options (scholarships, student loans, part-time jobs, etc.) can be found on this overview page.